Thuytu91/lfz-environment-setup/guides/mac-prep.md

 1. When you have been able to successfully clone down the `lfz-prep-lessons` repository and create your `example` branch, it is time to add the `upstream` url.
 The `upstream` url will be used to update your forked version of the repository during the `Prep Class` as needed.
     - Watch the video on adding the correct `upstream` url: https://youtu.be/bjCmtKL1Vu8
-1. When the `upstream` url has been successfully created, it is time to use `VS Code` to open the `example` folder in the `lfz-prep-lessons` repo and to create a new `index.html` file which will hold some example `HTML` code.
+1. When the `upstream` url has been successfully created, it is time to use `VS Code` to open the `example` folder in the `lfz-prep-lessons` repo and create a new `index.html` file which will hold some example `HTML` code.
     - Watch the video on using `VS Code` to open repositories and create new files: https://youtu.be/mfIGCWY9iJY
-1. When you have been able to create your `index.html` file and open it correctly in the browser, it is time to use `Git` to save your file changes to the example branch and push that branch to Github so you can make a pull request to have your code checked by an instructor.
+1. When you have been able to create your `index.html` file and open it correctly in the browser, it is time to use `Git` to save your file changes to the example branch, and push that branch to Github so you can make a pull request to have your code checked by an instructor.
     - Watch the video on using `Git` to add, commit, and push your code to Github: https://youtu.be/GUchqFOI2_c

 1. When you have completed adding, committing, and pushing your branch to Github, it is time to create your pull request.
     - Watch the video on creating a pull request on Github: https://youtu.be/evgt5izGMBI
-1. When the pull request has been made and you have posted it in the correct `pull-requests` channel, congratulations!!! your setup process is completed.
+1. When the pull request has been made and you have posted it in the correct `pull-requests` channel, congratulations!!!
+Your setup process is completed!
 Please let your instructor know that you have completed the process, and get ready to become the coder you have been dreaming of!!!